nTh0rn/nthorn/content/blog/diagonal_traversal.md

 3. [Output the diagonal path as a string](#output-the-diagonal-path-as-a-string.)

 ## Convert a String to a Matrix
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Specifically, we're converting a string to a list.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First, we must convert our string to a matrix (or in the context of Python, a list).
 This is extremely simple, as shown.
 ```
 #Convert string of square-length to list
 def string_to_list(input):